-The provisions on the duty to establish an audit committee are set out in Asal. § 6-41 (1).
-Asal. § 6-42 (3) allows companies to stipulate in their articles of association that the entire board of directors shall operate as the audit committee, subject to the board satisfying the requirements set out in paragraph 2 of this provision at all times.
+The provisions on the duty of Norwegian public companies to establish an audit committee are set out in Asal. § 6-41 (1).
+Other companies that have negotiable securities listed on a Norwegian regulated market are subject to equivalent requirements in respect of establishing an audit committee pursuant to Section 1 (2) of the Stock Exchange regulations (Børsforskriften), Asal. § 6-42 (3) allows companies to stipulate in their articles of association that the entire board of directors shall operate as the audit committee, subject to the board satisfying the requirements set out in paragraph 2 of this provision at all times.
 Asal. § 6-41 (2) provides an exemption from the duty to establish an audit committee for companies that fall below certain thresholds.
 In such smaller companies, the board of directors carries out the duties of the audit committee required for larger companies.
-Where the chairman of the board that carry out the duties of the audit committee.
-The Savings Banks Act (Sparebankloven) § 17c, the Commercial Banks Act (Forretningsbankloven) § 16a, the Financial Institutions Act (Forsikringsloven) § 5-10 impose their own requirements for the duty to establish an audit committee, with particular exemptions and rules for the election of members to the committee and its composition.
+Where the chairman of the board is an employee of the company, he or she cannot participate in meetings of the board that carry out the duties of the audit committee.
+The Savings Banks Act (Sparebankloven) § 17c, the Commercial Banks Act (Forretningsbankloven) § 16a, the Financial Institutions Act (Finansieringsvirksomhetsloven) § 3-11a (for finance companies) and the Insurance Act (Forsikringsvirksomhetsloven) § 5-10 impose requirements for the establishment of an audit committee, with particular exemptions and rules for the election of members to the committee and its composition.